aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/convert-html-to-xps/_index.md

 ## **Summary**

-Converting between formats is required for various reasons: to work in a familiar, convenient format or to take advantage of different formats for specific tasks.
-[XPS](https://docs.fileformat.com/page-description-language/xps/) is a document storage and viewing format developed by Microsoft.
+Converting between formats is required for various reasons: to work in a familiar, convenient format or to take advantage of different formats for specific tasks. {{%XPS%}} is a document storage and viewing format developed by Microsoft.
 An XPS file is a ZIP archive using the Open Packaging Conventions containing the files that make up the document.
 It has a set of advantages that support security features, such as digital signatures to provide greater document security and more.

-This article explains in a set of code examples how to convert [HTML](https://docs.fileformat.com/web/html/) to [XPS](https://docs.fileformat.com/page-description-language/xps/) using Aspose.HTML Cloud client SDKs.
+This article explains in a set of code examples how to convert {{%HTML%}} to {{%XPS%}} using Aspose.HTML Cloud client SDKs.